 Even if the cuisine is executed with French cooking techniques it is still mainly American fare, with dishes like the Four Story Hill Farm’s poularde with new crop potatoes, sweet peppers, savoy cabbage and goulash sauce, and the Millbrook Farm’s venison with caramelized sweet potatoes, honey poached cranberries, creamed Swiss chard and Cumberland jus.

-Per Se has been a favourite destination for foodies from all over the world ever since its opening in February 2004 and nothing can change that as long as the restaurant is as amazing as it is.
+Per Se has been a favourite destination for foodies from all over the world ever since its opening in February 2004.

 10 Columbus Circle